Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about emergency changes is CORRECT?
+### Which statement about Emergency Changes is CORRECT?

 - [ ] The testing of emergency can be eliminated in order to implement the change quickly.
-- [x] The assessment and authorization of emergency changes is expedited to ensure they can be implemented quickly.
+- [x] The assessment and Authorization of Emergency Changes is expedited to ensure they can be implemented quickly.
-- [ ] Emergency changes should be authorized and implemented as service requests.
+- [ ] Emergency Changes should be authorized and implemented as service requests.
-- [ ] Emergency changes must be fully documented before authorization and implementation.
+- [ ] Emergency Changes must be fully documented before Authorization and implementation.

 **[⬆ Back to Top](#table-of-contents)**